 - 1 yard of 54″+ wide mid-weight canvas, denim or similar in a solid color for the exterior; such as the 59″ Duck Canvas from Joann Fabrics

-- 1¼ yards of 44″+ wide lightweight denim or similar for the lining; such as the 48″ Robert Kaufman’s Railroad Stripe Denim from Hawthorne Supply Co.
+- 1¼ yards of 44″+ wide lightweight denim or similar for the Lining; such as the 48″ Robert Kaufman’s Railroad Stripe Denim

-- 4½ yards of 1” wide webbing or belting; we used a natural cotton webbing, Dritz 1″ Belting is a great option and comes in a rainbow of colors
+- 4½ yards of 1” wide webbing or belting; we used a natural cotton webbing, Dritz 1″ Belting is another easy-to-source option and comes in many colors

 - TWO Dritz 1” Large Hook & D-Ring sets

 - ONE Dritz 1” Adjustable Slide Buckle

 - TWO Dritz ¾” Swivel Hooks